JackJPowell/hass-unfoldedcircle/README.md

 ## Zeroconf

 Your Remote Two will now be automatically discovered on the network.
-If you have already configured the remote two integration, you can ignore this discovery.
+**Due to insufficient data in the zeroconf broadcast, home assistant is not able to determine if a newly discovered remote has already been configured.
+This will present itself as another prompt to configure your Remote Two.
+If you have already configured your remote, you can ignore this discovery.**

 ## Future Ideas